Home Recipes Homemade Ketchup

 Tips for the Best Ketchup

-• Instead of sugar and water, use ⅓ cup of honey.
+• Swap out the sweetener.
+Instead of sugar and water, use 1/3 cup of honey.
 Brown sugar works, too.
 Just add a little less since it’s much sweeter than granulated sugar.

-• If you don’t want any fructose at all, skip out on the sugar and honey and throw in a large peeled carrot into the mix.
-This will cut the acidity from the tomatoes and vinegar, yielding perfectly-flavored ketchup.
-Just take out the carrot once cooked.
+• Skip the sweetener entirely.
+If you don’t want any fructose at all, skip the sugar and honey and throw in a large peeled carrot instead.
+This will cut the acidity from the tomatoes and vinegar, yielding perfectly flavored ketchup.
+Just remove the carrot once cooked.

-• Use 2 ½ pounds of fresh tomatoes instead of canned.
-Cherry, San Marzano, and heirloom tomatoes make great options.
+• Use fresh tomatoes.
+You’ll need 2 1/2 pounds of fresh tomatoes to go that route.
+Cherry, San Marzano, and heirloom tomatoes are all great options.

 Homemade Ketchup with Waffle French Fries in a Plate

 Ketchup may be the quintessential American condiment, but it actually originated in Asia.
 Bet you didn’t know that!
-I was surprised to find that out, too.
+I was surprised, too.

 The word “ketchup” was derived from the Chinese term, “kê-tsiap,” a type of fermented fish sauce.